 The bill aims to improve salary competitiveness for ferry system collective bargaining units in Washington State by amending existing laws related to salary surveys and collective bargaining processes.
-It removes specific geographic references to states along the West Coast and British Columbia for salary comparisons, allowing for a broader interpretation of comparable positions.
-The Office of Financial Management is mandated to conduct comprehensive salary and fringe benefit surveys for ferry employees, ensuring their compensation remains competitive with both public and private sector employees.
-These surveys will be carried out by a nationally recognized firm and will inform collective bargaining negotiations.
+It mandates the Office of Financial Management to conduct comprehensive salary and fringe benefit surveys for ferry employees, ensuring their compensation is competitive with both public and private sector employees in similar roles.
+The surveys must be conducted by a nationally recognized firm and will compare wages, hours, and benefits across various employee classifications, including deck, terminal, and engine room employees.
+The bill also modifies the timeline and procedures for collective bargaining negotiations, establishing specific deadlines for selecting arbitrators and completing agreements, while ensuring that salary survey information from private employers remains confidential.

 Substitute Bill: 47.64.006, 47.64.170, 43.88.030